 Tongue and Lip Tie Evaluation

 Dr. Chenelle Roberts performs procedures for both tongue ties (including posterior tongue tie) and lip ties.
 This procedure is a quick in-office minor surgical procedure.
 Prior to the procedure, your infant is calmed and swaddled and given a 24% sucrose solution.
-Depending on the age of the infant and need, additional pain relief may be offered.
-An assistant then gently positions your infant's head and Dr. Roberts performs the frenotomy.
+Depending on the age of the infant and need, additional pain relief and/or topical anesthetic may be offered.
+An assistant then gently positions your infant’s head and Dr. Roberts performs the frenotomy.
 Parents are encouraged to stay in the room and are welcomed to watch should they desire.
 After the frenotomy is completed, your infant is given back to you immediately and feeding from a bottle or breast may occur.
 An IBCLC lactation consultant feeding specialist is available to assist during this time of comforting post-procedure.
-The procedure, including swaddling and positioning usually takes less than a couple of minutes.
+The procedure, including swaddling and positioning, usually takes less than a couple of minutes.